hellflame/argparse/README.md

 #### 2. DisplayMeta

-when the full name of the argument is too long or seems ugly, `Meta` can change how it displays in help, [eg](examples/yt-download/main.go)
+When the full name of the argument is too long or seems ugly, `Meta` can change how it displays in help, [eg](examples/yt-download/main.go)

 ```go
 parser.Int("", "playlist-start", &argparse.Option{